amplitude/amplitude-docs/content/collections/experiment/en/app-level-permissions.md

 With flag-level access controls, you can decide which Amplitude Experiment users can make changes to specific flags or experiments.

-When flag-level access controls are enabled, users in your organization are unable to save changes to restricted flags and experiments unless they're specifically designated as an editor for it.
+When flag-level access controls are enabled, users in your organization can't save changes to restricted flags and experiments unless they're specifically designated as an editor for it.

 ### Default access for new flags and experiments